Introduction

 10. Use Structured Data

-Structured data helps search engines understand content context.
+Structured data helps search engines understand content context and makes your information eligible for enhanced visibility in search results.

 Common schema types: